Welded extensions and ribbon restrictions of diagrammatical moves: Settings

-A string link can be represented in two dimensions by taking a generic projection on a plane.
-Up to isotopy, the string link can be arranged so that the singularities of its projection are transverse double points, called crossings.
-These crossings are represented by erasing part of the lower strand, and given a sign according to the orientation of the strands as indicated below:
+A string link can be represented in two dimensions by taking a generic projection on a plane, where the singularities are transverse double points, called crossings.
+These crossings are represented by erasing part of the lower strand, and given a sign according to the orientation of the strands as indicated below: \\

 Welded string links can be defined using this diagrammatic approach.
-First, we need to consider a third type of crossing, called virtual crossing:
+First, we need to consider a third type of crossing, called \emph{virtual crossing}:

-\begin{de} A \emph{virtual string link diagram} is an immersion of $\underset{1\leq i\leq n}{\sqcup}I_i$ in $B^{1,1}$ such that: \begin{itemize} \item $b(i)=p_i$, and $I_i$ is oriented from $(p_i,0)$ to $(p_i,1)$; \item there is a finite number of singularities, which are transverse double points; \item each double point is labelled to indicate a positive, negative or virtual crossing. \end{itemize} We denote by $vSLD_n$ the set of virtual string links up to isotopy and reparametrization.
+\begin{de} An \emph{$n$--component virtual string link diagram} is an immersion of $\underset{1\leq i\leq n}{\sqcup}I_i$ in $B^{1,1}$ such that: \begin{itemize} \item $b(i)=p_i$, and $I_i$ is oriented from $(p_i,0)$ to $(p_i,1)$; \item there is a finite number of singularities, which are transverse double points; \item each double point is labelled to indicate a positive, negative or virtual crossing. \end{itemize} We denote by $vSLD_n$ the set of $n$--component virtual string link diagrams up to isotopy and reparametrization.
 It is given a monoid structure by the stacking product.
 We denote by $SLD_n$ the subset of $vSLD_n$ composed of diagrams with no virtual crossing, which are called classical diagrams. \\

-For a diagram $D\in vSLD_n$, we call \emph{overstrands} the portions of strands delimited by the undercrossings (i.e. the point on the lower strand at a classical crossing).
-If $D$ is a classical diagram, the overstrands are simply the connected components obtained after erasing parts of the lower strands as described above.
-The overstrands connected to $\dd_0B^{1,1}$ are called the bottom overstrands, and the ones connected to $\dd_1B^{1,1}$ are called the top overstrands. \end{de}
+For a diagram $D\in vSLD_n$, the portions of strands delimited by the undercrossings are called \emph{arcs}.
+If $D$ is a classical diagram, the arcs are simply the connected components obtained after erasing parts of the lower strands as described above.
+The arcs connected to $\dd_0B^{1,1}$ are called the bottom arcs, and the ones connected to $\dd_1B^{1,1}$ are called the top arcs. \end{de}

-Using the construction given right after Definition~\ref{stringlink}, every string link can be represented by a classical string link diagram.
-In order to obtain a one-to-one correspondence between string links and diagrams, we need to identify certain diagrams. \\

-As proven by Reidemeister (see \cite{Reidemeister} in the case of knots and links, which extends to string links), two classical diagrams represent the same string link if and only if one can be obtained from the other by applying some local moves (loosely speaking, the modification of a diagram inside a disk, see Definition~\ref{localmove} for more details).
-These are called Reidemeister moves, and are illustrated in Figure 1. \\
+As proven by Reidemeister (see \cite{Reidemeister} in the case of knots and links, which extends to string links), two classical diagrams represent the same string link if and only if one can be obtained from the other by applying some local moves, called Reidemeister moves, illustrated in Figure 1. \\

 We use this diagrammatical approach to define welded string links, by considering virtual string link diagrams up to some local moves.
 We keep the (classical) Reidemeister moves, but also add new moves involving virtual crossings, illustrated in Figure 2. \\